casesandberg/reactcss/docs/docs/07-css-mixins.md

 ```
 ## List of Mixins
 * `boxShadow` `borderRadius` `transition` `transform` - Vendor prefixes.
-* `Absolute` - Set the value as a string of 'topValue rightValue bottomValue leftValue' and it transform to position: absolute with those top, right, bottom and left values.
+* `Absolute` - Set the value to 'topValue rightValue bottomValue leftValue' which transforms to position: absolute with the corresponding top, right, bottom and left values.
 * `Extend` - Used for copying styles from another element in that class.
 Set the value as a string with the name of the element that you want to copy the styles from.

 ## Creating Your Own Mixins
-To create your own mixins to use in your projects you just have to create a mixins context object where the key matches the key to replace and the value is a function that returns an object of the finalized css.
-All components below this one will be able to use the mixin:
+To create new mixins, add a mixins context object where the key matches the key to replace and the value is a function that returns an object of the finalized css.
+All components below this will be able to use the mixin:

 ```
 class Root extends ReactCSS.Component {